chuanli11/urban-audio-classifier/lambda_README.md

 cd ..
 ```

-Generate your own pre-processed data
+Or, you can generate your own pre-processed data

 Download [UrbanSound8K](https://urbansounddataset.weebly.com/download-urbansound8k.html) dataset to `urban-audio-classifier/UrbanSound8K`